 Closed for all University recognized holidays

 Matriculated undergraduate and graduate students are eligible to work as student employees with CLU.
+Students must remain enrolled at least part-time in their degree seeking program in order to remain eligible for employment.
+If a student's unit count falls under half-time (6 units for undergraduate students), the student will no longer be eligible to work on-campus.
 Students who have graduated from the Undergraduate program will not be eligible for student employment.
 If you are uncertain about your eligibility, please contact the Student Employment Office.

 Undergraduate and graduate International students with an F-1 VISA must obtain a Social Security Card and be enrolled half time (in at least 6 units) for both the fall and spring semesters in order to be eligible for employment at CLU.
 For more information about obtaining a Social Security Card, please download THESE INSTRUCTIONS.